DragnaCarta/Curse-of-Strahd-Reloaded/Chapter 3 - Running the Game/Running the Adventure.md

 |Village of Krezk|1 **swarm of rats**|1 **swarm of bats**|
 |Mount Ghakis|1 **dire wolf** or 1 **berserker**|1 **swarm of bats**|

-Strahd's spies report the following information, which you should track using the [**Strahd's Espionage** handout](https://publish-01.obsidian.md/access/7db64b11c71d88572ddc6cd06b888976/Strahd's%20Espionage.pdf):
+Strahd's spies, which all understand Common, report the following information, which you should track using the [**Strahd's Espionage** handout](https://publish-01.obsidian.md/access/7db64b11c71d88572ddc6cd06b888976/Strahd's%20Espionage.pdf):

 * any conversations that the players are heard having;
 * any spells, weapons, or abilities that the players are seen using; and